victorlin/docs.nextstrain.org/src/guides/share/index.rst

 Groups can either be private or public in order to allow data sharing to the correct audience -- you can see an example of a public group `here <https://nextstrain.org/groups/blab>`__.
 Private groups will only be visible to people who have a login to nextstrain.org and the permissions to see datasets in the group.

-Nextstrain Groups are more scalable than community managed datasets, especially if you have many large datasets, and we're excited with the future possibilities that this opens up.
+Nextstrain Groups are more scalable than community datasets, especially if you have many large datasets, and we're excited with the future possibilities that this opens up.

 See :doc:`groups/index` for more information.